CBS4 Exclusive: Clever Thieves Using Signals From Key Fobs To Burglarize Vehicles

 While investigating, police noted this is a trend sweeping the United States and abroad.READ MORE: Man's Remains Found In Shallow Grave Behind Miami Gardens Home

 One person will scan the targeted home with a device to locate a key fob.
 Once they lock in a signal, they will transmit that to the other person who is waiting near the car.
-Depending on the strength, the criminals can break into or even steal the vehicle.READ MORE: Narciso Torres Identified As Pilot Who Died In Haulover Bridge Plane Crash
+Depending on the strength, the criminals can break into or even steal the vehicle.READ MORE: Gov. DeSantis Said Florida Would Take Control Of Disney's Special Taxing District

 “It’s happening everywhere.
 This is not a North Miami problem, this is not a Dade County problem, it’s happening across the nation and abroad,” said Brooks.

 Police recommend buying a pouch online that can block the signal called an RFID.
-They said the more walls between your key fob and your car the better protected you are.MORE NEWS: Jeep Driver Issued Citations, Not Charged, In Deadly Rickenbacker Causeway Crash
+They said the more walls between your key fob and your car the better protected you are.MORE NEWS: Miami Police Locate Missing Woman 68-Year-Old Gwendolyn Spencer

 If you think you have been a victim of a crime like this, pick up the phone and call your local police department.